Get the offical binary, available on Windows, MacOS, and x86_64 Linux.

 ./auto-editor --help

-to verify it's working.
-It's recommended to place the binary in a PATH directory so that it's available as auto-editor no matter your current working directory.
+It's recommended to place the binary in a PATH directory so that auto-editor is always available no matter your current working directory.

 brew install auto-editor